J-CF-Leung/Study_Vault/Physics/Electromagnetism.md

 		 - For a constant dipole moment, $F=\nabla[\bm{p\cdot E}]$
 		- It can be written as $F=-\nabla U$
 		- $U$ is _rotational_ potential energy
-	- For a fixed, rigid (i.e. non-induced) dipole, the dipole will move to a position where it is aligned with the field, and $|\nabla\bm{E}|$ is largest
+	- For a _fixed, rigid_ (i.e. non-induced) dipole, the dipole will move to a position where it is aligned with the field
 	- This calculation assumes the dipole _will not rotate_

 ### The multipole expansion
-- Expand the potential of any charge distribution
+- _Expand_ the potential of any charge distribution
 - Monopole - net charge, $V \propto 1/r$
 - Dipole: No net charge, net dipole moment, $V\propto 1/r^2$
 - Quadrupole: 2 dipoles pointing in opposite directions, $V\propto 1/r^3$